10 Date Ideas That Cost $0

 Take a Hike

-Sure, we know it’s the most obvious date idea out there, but why not add a few steps into your day instead of staying put during a sit-down dinner?
+Why not get your steps in and check out a local trail instead of staying put during a sit-down dinner?
 Bonus points if you can bring your fur baby along for the walk, too.
+(Don’t go off the grid with someone you don’t know, of course—safety first.)

 Stuff Your Face at a Food Fest

-If you and your date are huge foodies, stop by a local food festival or farmer’s market to taste your way through the community.
+If you and your date are huge foodies, stop by a local food festival or farmer’s market to taste the best your community has to offer.
 Independently-owned grocery stores often host ice cream socials and Sample Sundays.
 What’s more charming than that?

 Get Something Brewing

 Many brewery tours are free, so plan ahead for a different kind of happy hour.
 Beer not your thing?
-Tons of wineries and distilleries also offer a free peek at the facilities.
-(And if you’re in New York, make sure to stop by the Bumble Brew cafe once it opens in 2020!)
+Many wineries and distilleries also offer a free peek at the facilities!
+For a less boozy date, see if your local artisanal coffee company gives roastery tours.

 Team Up at a Pub Quiz or Trivia Night

-Intelligence is sexy.
-Bring your friends along to create a team of unstoppable minds (and an extra level of comfort) or duke it out as a duo.
-Whether you’re an expert on Disney or shark species, it’s your time to shine.
+Intelligence is attractive!
+Bring your friends along to create a team of unstoppable minds (and an extra level of comfort), or duke it out as a duo.
+Whether you’re an expert on cartoons or shark species, it’s your time to shine.

 Laugh It Out

 Keep the pulse on up-and-coming comedians in your area.
-There are free shows across the country, from The Boiler Room’s Open Mic Night in Portland to The Lantern Club in New York City.
-Better yet, spoken word, poetry readings, and author meet-and-greet events are usually free to attend at local bookstores and libraries.
+There are free shows across the country in cities of every size.
+If standup isn’t your thing, check your local bookstores and libraries for free spoken word performances, poetry readings, and author meet-and-greet events.
 You’ll definitely leave with something to talk about.

 Cool Off at a Greenhouse